 One of the best looks in kitchen and bathroom design is the full-wall sheet backsplash, often built from laminate countertop materials.
 It is the logical end result in backsplash evolution.
 Seamless, smooth, and often a solid color, it is better than any other backsplash material at protecting walls and at facilitating clean up.
 Increasingly found in designer kitchens, it is practically a staple of any type of kitchen that aspires to an ultra-modern, sleek style.

 Covers large areas

 Cracks may occur

-What Is a Sheet Backsplash?
+What Is a Laminate Sheet Backsplash?

+Kitchens and bathrooms are high impact areas.
 The wall behind the sink and countertops is prone to moisture, while the area behind the stove is subject to heat and food splatter.

+Sheet backsplash is the catch-all term for a large, continuous sheet material that is used for a backsplash, usually behind a kitchen or bathroom counter.
 Also called a slab or panel backsplash, the purest version stretches horizontally for the entire length of the countertop and vertically from countertop to the bottom of the wall cabinets.

 The beauty of the sheet backsplash is that it provides protection with zero, or minimal, seams.
 Seams make kitchen clean-up difficult and are one reason why tiled countertops are not more widely installed.

 Sheet backsplashes are in sharp contrast from those that are constructed of hundreds of smaller individual units such as tiles, which in turn create grouted seams.
 Seams collect dirt, need maintenance in the form of sealing, and can eventually fail.